BrightspaceUI/core/components/list/README.md

 - `d2l-list-item-expand-collapse-toggled`: dispatched when the item's expand/collapse toggle is clicked
 <!-- docs: end hidden content -->

-### Breakpoints Property

-- `breakpoints` (Array): Breakpoints for responsiveness (`[842, 636, 580, 0]`), in pixels.
-There are four different breakpoints and only the four largest breakpoints will be used.
-If less breakpoints are used, then skip a middle breakpoint so that the first and last breakpoints will map to the largest and smallest layouts.
-  - Breakpoint 0
-    - Image: max dimensions: `width: 90px` and `height: 52px` and has `18px margin` from the main content;
-    - default break: `x < 580px` where `x` is the width of the component.
-  - Breakpoint 1
-    - Image: max dimensions: `width: 120px` and `height: 71px` and has `20px margin` from the main content;
-    - default break: `581px < x < 636px` where `x` is the width of the component.
-  - Breakpoint 2
-    - Image: max dimensions: `width: 180px` and `height: 102px` and has `20px margin` from the main content;
-    - default break: `637px < x < 842px`  where `x` is the width of the component.
-  - Breakpoint 3
-    - Image: max dimensions: `width: 216px` and `height: 120px` and has `20px margin` from the main content;
-    - default break: `843px < x`  where `x` is the width of the component.

 ## Button List Item [d2l-list-item-button]

 The `d2l-list-item-button` provides the same functionality as `d2l-list-item` except with button semantics for its primary action.